You are here

-- The teacher gives one word and the student on the left must say the first word s/he can think of which is associated with it.
+- The teacher gives one word and the student on the left must say the first word they can think of which is associated with it.

-- Then the student on her/his left says the first word which s/he can think of which is associated with the previous word.
+- Then the student on their left says the first word which they can think of which is associated with the previous word.

 - This can be repeated around the class a few times.